reHackable/awesome-reMarkable/README.md

 - [rmWacomToMouse](https://github.com/LinusCDE/rmWacomToMouse) - Use the wacom pen as a mouse to draw on your pc.
 - [rmWebUiTools](https://github.com/LinusCDE/rmWebUiTools) - View a file tree, see statistics and export/backup all files with some simple scripts utilizing the web ui.
 - [send_by_rmapi](https://github.com/LisaGlaser/send_by_rmapi) - A Calibre plugin to send books to your reMarkable, making use of rmapi.
-- [rmathlab](https://github.com/Samdney/rmathlab) - A Linux toolset for the reMarkable 2 tablet, which enables math handwriting recognition and LaTeX generation over USB via Mathpix.

 ## Screen Sharing/Streaming